Rajanikanth0/rock-paper-scissors/README.md

  - Show the item at the same time
  - Compare to decide the winner

+## Score
+The player-score who wins will be increased by 1 point.

 > Language: Javascript
 > Platform: Browser console
 > Connection: Offline